chiragagarwal-j/SpringBootAssignments/Scheduled Post Feature/learningSpring/Documentation/Scheduling Posts.md

 # Feature 12
-# A Spring project on Scheduling of addition and deletion posts
+# Scheduling for Addition and Deletion of Posts

 - [Introduction](#introduction)
 - [The Work Flow](#the-work-flow)